-- If you want to install DB2 Connect with a non-Administrator account, refer to the topic, Non-Administrator installation of DB2 Connect (Windows). - To install DB2 Connect Personal Edition using the DB2 Setup wizard: - 1.
+- If you want to install DB2 Connect with a non-Administrator account, refer to the topic, Non-Administrator installation of DB2 Connect (Windows). - To install a DB2 Connect server product, such as DB2 Connect Enterprise Edition, on Windows using the DB2 Setup wizard: - 1.
 Log on to the system as a user with administrator authority. - 2.
 Close all programs so the installation program can update files as required. - 3.
-If you have a computer with a IBM data server client installed, you can activate DB2 Connect Personal Edition by registering your DB2 Connect Personal Edition licence to that computer.
-To install DB2 Connect Personal Edition by running the setup program, follow the remaining steps. - 4.
 Insert the DVD into the drive.
 The auto-run feature automatically starts the DB2 Setup wizard.
-The DB2 Setup wizard will determine the system language, and launch the setup program for that language.
-If you want to run the setup program in a different language, or the setup program failed to auto-start, you can run the DB2 Setup wizard manually. - 5.
+The DB2 Setup wizard will determine the system language and launch the setup program for that language.
+If you want to run the setup program in a different language, or the setup program failed to auto-start, you can run the DB2 Setup wizard manually. - 4.
 The DB2 Launchpad opens.
-From this window, you can view the installation prerequisites and the release notes, or you can proceed directly to the installation.

-6. Once you have initiated the installation, proceed by following the setup program's prompts.
+From this window, you can view the installation prerequisites and the release notes, or you can proceed directly to the installation. - 5.
+Once you have initiated the installation, proceed by following the setup program's prompts.
 Online help is available to guide you through the remaining steps.
 Click Help to invoke the online help.
-You can click Cancel at any time to end the installation.
+You can click Cancel at any time to exit the installation.

 A log file stores general information and error messages resulting from the install and uninstall activities.
-The file name of the log follows the format DB2-<Product Abrreviation>-<Date Time>.log, such as DB2-CPE-10-06-2006_17_23_42.log.
+The file name of the log follows the format x:\setup /i language where:

+DB2-<Product Abrreviation>-<Date Time>.log, such as DB2-CEE-10-06-2006\17\23\42.log.
 By default, the log file is located in the My Documents\DB2LOG directory.